 Modern Slavery Statement

-Slavery and human trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the financial year 2018.
+Slavery and human trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the financial year ending 30 September 2021.

-The Group is committed to ensuring that its business dealings are carried out in compliance with the relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.
+The Group is committed to ensuring that it carries out its business dealings in compliance with the relevant laws.
+In doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.

-The Group is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.
+The Group is committed to preventing slavery and human trafficking in its corporate activities and working with our suppliers to tackle modern slavery.

-This statement covers the activities of the Group which is headquartered in London and has 4,700 employees in entities across the world.
+This statement covers the activities of the Group which is headquartered in London and, excluding A-Plan Holdings, has over 6,200 employees in entities across the world.

 Supply chain management

-The Group operates a number of policies that mitigate the risk of modern slavery and set out steps to be taken to prevent slavery and human trafficking in its operations.
+The Group operates a number of policies to mitigate the risk of modern slavery and set out steps to be taken to prevent slavery and human trafficking in its operations.
+We’re working hard to make sure that what we say in these policies happens in practice – and to embed our procurement principles across the business.
+For example:

 Recruitment and Selection